2ndsleep/2ndsleep.github.io/_posts/learn/basics/azure_intro/explainers/2024-01-18-naming-conventions.md

 {{ site.fake_company_code }}-webapi-prd-inventory1
 ```

 Earlier I gave an example of a script that would parse the resource name based on the length of each segment.
 You may think that it doesn't matter what the length of the segments are because you could just break things apart by the dashes.
 But you run into two problems here.
-One is that you may want to use dashes in the codes.
+One is that you may want to use dashes in the codes (like `wb-api` instead of `webapi`).
 But the bigger problem is that not all resources allow the same type of characters.
 In fact, a storage account name cannot contain dashes.
 So you may need a separate naming convention for different resource types.
 For storage accounts, we'll make ours the same convention, but without dashes.
 This is where the fixed-length nature of the segments is important.

 Here's an example storage account name: